The Dome and Lightning Rod

 As an architect trained in London and with a brother who had a bookshop in Annapolis, Clark would have been familiar with the writings of Benjamin Franklin.
 In addition, Charles Willson Peale confirmed Clark's design.
 On July 14, 1788, he and his brother went to Philadelphia to see His Excellency Doctor Franklin to ask his opinion on the efficacy of lightning rods on the State House.
 They were unable to see Franklin, but did see Robert Patterson and David Rittenhouse, both eminent authorities on the physical sciences.
 Peale reported that Mr. Rittenhouse was of the opinion that "if the points are good and near anough the Building and the part going into the ground so deep as to get into soft earth no danger is to be apprehended, but if the end could be put in water of a Well it would be best."

-The dome which Clark designed and built for the State House has been the defining landmark of the Annapolis skyline for 208 years.
+The dome which Clark designed and built for the State House has been the defining landmark of the Annapolis skyline for more than 225 years.
 It was also, for many years, a popular spot from which to observe the city and the Chesapeake Bay beyond.
 Charles Willson Peale planned a dramatic cyclorama of Annapolis with eight views from the dome and a centerpiece drawing of State Circle

 from Cornhill Street.
 Only the drawing of the State House was completed and published in 1789.
 Thomas Jefferson spent a most enjoyable three hours in September 1790 on the balcony of the dome with James Madison, Thomas Lee Shippen and an Annapolis friend who entertained them with the gossip related to each of the houses they could see from their perch above the town.